Sounders forward Jordan Morris shows more of an edge ‘to prove myself’ after missing year with injury

 “Everything is so close,” Morris said.
 “We have an opportunity to make a run, so there’s no reason to be completely down and change everything. …We’ve got to continue to be positive and to have fun out there.”

-NOTE: The Sounders acquired an international slot from the Vancouver Whitecaps in exchange for their 2021 MLS SuperDraft second-round pick, the team announced Thursday.
+- The Sounders acquired an international slot from the Vancouver Whitecaps in exchange for their 2021 MLS SuperDraft second-round pick, the team announced Thursday.
 The move allows it to retain all nine of its international players, including new signee Emanuel Cecchini, an Argentine midfielder.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.